iamkissg/learning-notebook/daily-learning.markdown

 #### 2016-08-02

-- Python str 2 time/datetime - datetime.datetime.strptime(str, time\_format).date() | time.time.strptime(str, time\_format)
+- Python, str to time/datetime - datetime.datetime.strptime(str, time\_format).date() | time.time.strptime(str, time\_format)
-- Python get pid of the running program, or you can apply this to check if the program is running
+- Python, get pid of the running program, or you can apply this to check if the program is running

 ```
 # check_output - Run command with arguments and return its output.